tianzehu/PA-and-Section-Writeups/PA2-HashMap-Writeup/README.md

 the following website:
 https://www.kaggle.com/open-flights/flight-route-database.
-When you click the Data tab and then try to download the routes.csv file, you fill be asked to create a kaggle account.
+When you click the Data tab and then try to download the routes.csv file, you will be asked to create a kaggle account.
 The easiest way to do so is to create a kaggle account with your UA email by selecting the Google option under sign up with one click.